Summary

 git config --global pull.rebase false

-The core.autocrlf input setting is especially important in WSL2 — it ensures that line endings are converted to LF (Unix-style) when you commit, preventing issues when working across Windows and Linux filesystems.
+The core.autocrlf input setting is particularly important in WSL2; it ensures that line endings are converted to LF (Unix-style) on commit, which prevents difficulties when working across Windows and Linux filesystems.

 Set Up SSH Keys

-Generate an SSH key pair for authenticating with GitHub, GitLab, and remote servers:
+Generate an SSH key pair for authentication with GitHub, GitLab, and remote servers:

 # Generate a new ED25519 key (recommended)